peterpeterparker/daviddalbusco.com/src/blog/lazy-load-youtube-video-iframe.md

 ### Cherry on the Cake 🍒🎂

 Our component `@deckdeckgo/youtube` is a Web Component developed with [Stencil](https://stenciljs.com) and therefore it could be use in any modern web applications, with or without any frameworks.
-Moreover, if like me you tend to be a bit “bundlephobic”, it will adds to your application, once minified and gzipped, only [198 bytes](https://bundlephobia.com/result?p=@deckdeckgo/youtube@1.0.0-rc.1-2).
+Moreover, if like me you tend to be a bit “bundlephobic”, it will add to your application, once minified and gzipped, only [198 bytes](https://bundlephobia.com/result?p=@deckdeckgo/youtube@1.0.0-rc.1-2).

 To infinity and beyond 🚀